junnkim/gcp_cloud_workshop/README.md

 3. Create firewall rule:
    * **Name:** my_UCLA_team_name
-   * **-firewall Targets:** Specified target tags Target tags: my-UCLA-team-name-tag
+   * **-firewall Targets:** Specified target tags Target tags: **my_ucla_name_tag**
    * **Source filter:** IPv4 ranges
    * Set the **Source IPv4 ranges** to 0.0.0.0/0, which allows traffic from any source.
    * For specified protocols and ports, select **TCP** and enter **80**.
    * NOTE: It may take a few minutes for the Console to display the new firewall rule or refresh to see the rule.

+   * NOTE: Your compute instances are launched with a **default-allow-ssh** rule.
+As a security best practice, this should be deleted.
+Go to **Firewall > Policies > Delete default-allow-ssh**

 ## 4. Create the Load Balancer <a name="load-balancer"></a>

 * Click the Navigation menu, located in the top left-hand side.
 * Select Network services > Load balancing.
-* Click Create Load Balancer.
+* Click Create Network Load Balancer.
-* Click Start Configuration for the TCP Load Balancing option.
+* Click Start Configuration for the Network Load Balancer (TCP/SSL)
 * Select From Internet to my VMs.
 * Select Single region only.
-* Select Target Pool or Target Instance.
+* Select Target Instance.
 * Click Continue.
-* Enter the following information: Name: my_UCLA_team_name-lb Region: us-central1 (Iowa)
+* Enter the following information: Name: my-ucla-lb Region: us-central1 (Iowa)
 * Select Backend configuration.
+Selected Network Service Tier = Standard
 * Click Select Existing Instances.
-* For VM instances, select my-UCLA-team-name-1(us-central1-b) and my-UCLA-team-name-2(us-central1-b).
+* For VM instances, select my-ucla-instance-1(us-central1-b) and my-ucla-instance-2(us-central1-b).
 Click OK.
 * Select Frontend configuration.
 * For Name, enter my-UCLA-team-name-fe.
 * For IP address, select Create IP Address.